-Vacant development sites are also an opportunity for Muine Bheag to provide for additional housing, employment and other space.
+Vacant development sites are an opportunity for Tullow to provide for additional housing, employment and other space.
 Active land management including the implementation of the vacant land levy are key planning policies to implement the vision of the LAP and the core strategy of the County Development Plan.
 The Urban Regeneration and Housing Act 2015 provides for a levy on vacant sites and this is a key measure in implementing the Core Strategy by encouraging the development of such vacant sites.
-The redevelopment of vacant sites and buildings within the town core area is critical to the sustainable development and economic success of Muine Bheag.
-Achieving a critical mass of investment and development in the shortterm is essential to break the negative cycle of underdevelopment and to overcome the barriers to progress that have existed.